 Through our Free to Teach, Free to Learn campaign, the American Council of Trustees and Alumni helps institutions preserve and foster a campus culture that promotes intellectual diversity, open inquiry, and the free expression of ideas.

-ACTA carefully surveys students on issues of academic freedom and intellectual diversity using highly reliable polling organizations.
+ACTA carefully surveys students on issues of academic freedom and intellectual diversity using nationally recognized polling organizations.
 These studies, on both a national and state level, show an alarmingly high percentage of students who believe they must agree with their professors to get a good grade and who find the classroom a place of political indoctrination.
-Results have been sent to trustees, state legislators, and members of the higher education committees of the U.S. Congress.
-ACTA staff have given testimony in a number of states, including Pennsylvania, Missouri, Montana, Georgia, and South Dakota, often on pending legislative initiatives.

 Strong policies that protect free expression create a ripple effect across the entire campus.
 And fortunately for trustees and other university leaders, forming and implementing these polices is not uncharted territory.
 ACTA has been a leader in advocating for the adoption of the Chicago Principles on Freedom of Expression or similar policies on college campuses.
 Written in the 2014–15 academic year by the University of Chicago, the Chicago Principles represent the gold standard for an institutional commitment to free speech.
 To date, over 72 institutions of higher learning have followed Chicago’s lead.